botrn10/HillClimbing-solving-TSP/README.md

 ---

-## Output Description
+# Output Description

 - Cities are displayed as points on a two-dimensional coordinate plane.
-- The best tour found by the genetic algorithm is visualized using connecting lines between cities.
+- The best tour found by the Hill Climbing algorithm is visualized using connecting lines between cities.
 - The interface displays the total travel distance and distance matrix information.

 ---

-## Learning Outcomes
+# Learning Outcomes

 Through this project, the team was able to:

-- Apply Genetic Algorithms to solve a classical optimization problem in Artificial Intelligence.
+- Apply Hill Climbing to solve a classical optimization problem in Artificial Intelligence.
-- Understand evolutionary computation concepts through practical implementation.
+- Understand local search and heuristic optimization techniques.
 - Develop a GUI-based Artificial Intelligence application.
-- Visualize and analyze heuristic optimization processes.
+- Visualize and analyze iterative improvement processes.